romange/blog/content/post/single_threaded_redis.md

 explains why provisioning a bigger system is more efficient than provisioning few smaller ones with equivalent capacity.

-Indeed, when we provision a system that expects a load distributed as $(\mu, \sigma)$, we provision it with some additional margin, say, twice standard deviation to cover the intrinsic stochastic variability of that load.
-With $n$ independent warehouses we will need to staff $2 n \sigma$ additional resources.
-However, when we provision a single warehouse for a load $n$ times bigger, we in fact need to sustain a load that distributes as $(n \mu, \sqrt n \sigma)$.
-Now we need only $2 \sqrt n \sigma$ resources to cover the same margin.
+Indeed, when we provision a system that handles load distributed as $(\mu, \sigma)$, we usually take additional margin, say, twice standard deviation, to cope with the intrinsic stochastic variability of that load.
+With $n$ independent warehouses, we will need to staff $2 n \sigma$ additional resources.
+However, a single warehouse that handles the load $(n \mu, \sqrt n \sigma)$ needs only $2 \sqrt n \sigma$ resources to cover the same margin.

-There are quite a few articles on the internet and lots of academic research in this domain.
+There are quite a few articles on the internet and lots of academic research in this area.
 See [this post](https://www.networkpages.nl/the-golden-rule-of-staffing-in-contact-centers/), for example.

 Obviously, vertical scale is equivalent to renting a bigger warehouse and horizontal scale is